-That carbon dioxide is plant food has been known since the publication in 1804 of Nicolas-Théodore de Saussure's Recherches Chimiques sur la Végétation.
-Thousands of experiments since then have shown that the majority of plants grow faster and larger, both above and below ground, if they are exposed to higher carbon dioxide concentrations.
-The owners of commercial greenhouses routinely pump in carbon dioxide so as to enhance the growth rates of plants, and the optimal level for plant growth is considered to be between 700 and 900 ppm, roughly twice today's ambient concentration of 400 ppm.
+That carbon dioxide is plant food has been known since the publication in 1804 of Nicolas-Théodore de Saussure's Recherches Chimiques sur la Végétation.12 Thousands of experiments since then have shown that the majority of plants grow faster and larger, both above and below ground, if they are exposed to higher carbon dioxide concentrations.
+The owners of commercial greenhouses routinely pump in carbon dioxide so as to enhance the growth rates of plants, and the optimal level for plant growth is considered to be between 700 and 900 parts per million (ppm),13 roughly twice today's ambient concentration of 400 ppm.
 However, plants may continue to respond positively at even higher carbon dioxide levels.
-For some species such as loblolly pine and cuphea, growth tops out at around 20,000 ppm or more.
-Indeed, it has been shown that the addition of supplemental carbon dioxide to a greenhouse enhances the growth of lettuces even if the temperature of the greenhouse is lowered, thus causing a net decrease in the carbon footprint of the operation.
+For some species such as loblolly pine14 and cuphea,15 growth tops out at around 20,000 ppm or more.
+Indeed, it has been shown that the addition of supplemental carbon dioxide to a greenhouse enhances the growth of lettuces even if the temperature of the greenhouse is lowered, thus causing a net decrease in the carbon footprint of the operation.16

-A database of peer-reviewed papers assembled from studies of the effect of carbon dioxide on plant growth by the Center for the Study of Carbon Dioxide and Global Change (CSCDGC) shows that for the 45 crops that account for 95% of global crop production, an increase of 300 ppm of carbon dioxide would increase yields by between 5% and 78%.
-The median increase for these crops was 41% and the production-weighted yield increase was 34.6%.
+A database of peer-reviewed papers assembled from studies of the effect of carbon dioxide on plant growth by the Center for the Study of Carbon Dioxide and Global Change (CSCDGC) shows that for the 45 crops that account for 95% of global crop production, an increase of 300 ppm of carbon dioxide would increase yields by between 5% and 78%.17 The median increase for these crops was 41% and the productionweighted yield increase was 34.6%.

 Experiments also show that the benefits of carbon dioxide for plants are not restricted to faster and greater growth; the efficiency with which they consume water is also increased.
 Consequently, all else being equal, under higher carbon dioxide conditions, less water is needed to increase a plant's biomass by any given amount.
-In other words, higher carbon dioxide levels increase plants' ability to adapt to water-limited (or drought) conditions, precisely the conditions that are some environmentalists claim are already occurring - notwithstanding IPCC's findings to the contrary - or will occur in the future.
+In other words, higher carbon dioxide levels increase plants' ability to adapt to waterlimited (or drought) conditions, precisely the conditions that some environmentalists claim are already occurring - notwithstanding the finding of the Intergovernmental Panel on Climate Change (IPCC) to the contrary - or will occur in the future.

-A recent experimental study on grasslands found that elevated levels of carbon dioxide further lengthened the growing season under warming conditions.
-The reason for the increased adaptability is that the size and density of stomata - tiny pores on the underside of leaves, which allow air, water vapour, and other gases to enter and leave the plant - are typically reduced as carbon dioxide levels increase.
+A recent experimental study on grasslands found that elevated levels of carbon dioxide further lengthened the growing season under warming conditions.18 The reason for the increased adaptability is that the size and density of stomata - tiny pores on the underside of leaves, which allow air, water vapour, and other gases to enter and leave the plant - are typically reduced as carbon dioxide levels increase.
 Thus higher carbon dioxide levels reduce water loss from the leaves.
 For the same reason, higher carbon dioxide levels reduce the rate at which ozone and other gases toxic to plants enter the plant, reducing the damage they inflict.
-In fact, Taub, in a summary article notes, 'Across experiments with all plant species, the enhancement of growth by elevated carbon dioxide is much greater under conditions of ozone stress than otherwise.'
+In fact, Taub, in a summary article notes, 'Across experiments with all plant species, the enhancement of growth by elevated carbon dioxide is much greater under conditions of ozone stress than otherwise'.19